Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Introduction

-Building on LLMs, MLLMs also demonstrate strong generalization in visual domains, particularly in foundational image understanding abilities.
+Beyond textual capabilities, MLLMs also demonstrate strong generalization in visual domains, particularly in foundational image understanding abilities.
 Even when presented with previously unseen images, they can answer basic visual questions, such as describing a person’s appearance without recognizing their identity.
-In this work, we find that existing unlearning approaches for MLLMs impair their essential image understanding abilities when removing specific knowledge.
+To protect these essential foundations, we argue that the objective of MLLM selective unlearning must be elevated to benign memory forgetting, defined as the precise removal of targeted privacy-sensitive multimodal knowledge while rigorously preserving unrelated capabilities, especially general image understanding.
+Unfortunately, our empirical investigation reveals that existing approaches fail to meet this rigorous standard.
 To illustrate this, we constructed 1,000 synthetic image-question-answer pairs and evaluated two representative approaches: IDK Tuning~\cite{idk}, an LLM unlearning method, and MANU~\cite{manu}, an MLLM-specific approach.
 Fig.~\ref{fig:intro} compares their forgetting rates against retained image understanding ability under different parameter settings.
 The results highlight that both methods achieve forgetting at the cost of the model’s general visual understanding performance.

+To systematically evaluate whether an unlearning method achieves benign memory forgetting in MLLMs, we introduce the Selective Multimodal Large Language Model Unlearning Benchmark~(S-MLLMUn Bench).
+Unlike prior benchmarks~\cite{liu2024protecting,dontsov2024clear}, which extend textual memorization tasks to multimodal settings, S-MLLMUn Bench adopts a dual structure: for each image, it jointly constructs image-memory data (sensitive knowledge to be forgotten) and image-understanding data (fundamental capabilities to be preserved).
+This design ensures that unlearning methods are evaluated not only on their ability to erase privacy-sensitive multimodal knowledge but also on their capacity to retain essential visual understanding.
+By capturing this crucial trade-off, S-MLLMUn Bench establishes a more stringent and realistic evaluation protocol.